 Vice presidents of finance direct the finance department of a business and make decisions regarding accounting and financial operations.
 These professionals manage financial reporting, set financial goals, and plan budgets to keep costs low and profits high.
 They often handle their companies' taxes and make sure their companies comply with regulations.
 VPs of finance typically hold a graduate degree in finance, business, or accounting and boast several years of professional experience.

 Individuals who earn a doctorate in finance can serve as teachers at colleges and universities.
-These professors teach business classes, make lesson plans, advise students, and serve on departmental committees.
+These professors teach undergraduate business classes, make lesson plans, advise students, and serve on departmental committees.
 They may also conduct their own original research and publish findings in peer-reviewed publications.

 Sources: BLS and PayScale

 Popular Online Doctorate in Finance Programs